-Guide to Youth Inpatient Care at Smokey Point Behavioral Hospital
+YOUTH INPATIENT CARE at Smokey Point Behavioral Hospital

 Information for Patients, Families, and Caregivers

 Hello and welcome to Smokey Point Behavioral Hospital,

 Each member of our team strives to achieve our mission of providing a supportive, compassionate, and innovative environment of patient-centered care.
 You are the most essential member of our team and it is our goal to help you on your way toward recovery and well-being.